YacinnDjama/Devops_Learning/README.md

 <h1 align="center"> 🚀 Welcome to My DevOps Journey Repository</h1>

 Welcome to my repository about my DevOps journey!
-Here, I’m documenting everything I learn and create along the way, from Linux basics to advanced CI/CD pipelines.
+Here, I’m documenting everything I learn and create along the way, from Linux basics to advanced CI/CD pipelines and kubernetes.

 I’ll be sharing projects, scripts, and practical examples that reflect my growth in DevOps.
 Hope you enjoy reading my repo and find it useful!